mark-wiemer-org/ahkpp/docs/Development.md

 > Learn more about debugging at the [VS Code Debugging Guide](https://code.visualstudio.com/Docs/editor/debugging).

-## Starting a Release
+## Starting a release

-1. Once the `dev` branch has all the features for a new release, create a new release branch named `v<major>.<minor>.<patch>` (e.g. `v1.2.3`).

 1. Update the changelog.
-Once updated, the changelog should not be changed.
-This is to prevent feature creep.

 1. Open a draft PR to merge to `master`.
 The title of the PR should be the name of the release branch, lowercase 'v'.
 The PR description should contain the changelog entry.

 1. Fix any remaining issues with the code (but only make changes already logged in the changelog).
 Use the draft PR to easily detect issues.

-1. Bump the version.
+1. Bump the version in `package.json`.
 The message of the commit should be the name of the release branch.

 1. Push the changes.

 1. Merge the PR.
 The body of the commit message should be the changelog entry.

-1. Pull `master`.
+1. Checkout `master`

 1. Package the new version using `vsce package`.